acevezl/uru/README.md

 URU is an economic and social empowerment application that builds a connection between child and behavior therapist.

-One of the most familiar challenge a Behavior Therapist encounter is that they do not have time to perform proper assessment of the patient they will work with.
+One of the most familiar challenges a Behavior Therapist encounter is that they do not have time to perform proper assessment of the patient they will work with.
 Agencies or employers usually assigns a therapist without proper knowledge about a child with developmental disability.
 URU improves the functionality of a dating app.
 It establishes initial connections between the parent and the behavior therapist and then the child.